jordanlev/c5_image_cropper/README.md

 1. Hijack the "Edit" menu item so that our own image editor window is loaded instead of the Piknik service.
 2. Present the image editor to the user and respond to user interaction.
-3. Saving the resized/cropped image back to the file system [NOT YET IMPLEMENTED!]
+3. Saving the resized/cropped image back to the file system

 The three files `controller.php`, `js/ccm.filemanager.js`, and `tools/files/edit.php` are responsible for the first task.
 They all involve fairly simple modifications to core concrete5 behavior (see comments at the top of those files for a little more detail), and require no further mention.